Terreii/use-pouchdb/docs/basics/list-all.md

 }
 ```

 And with that we have a Todo List!
+And, whenever you add a new Todo the list will update!

 Next we will learn how to update a document!